 - A percentage of the assets they manage

-- A commission on sales of specific products
+- A commission on sales of specific financial products

-The way advisors get paid can affect the decisions they make.
-For instance, as noted above, if they earn a commission for selling certain products, they have an incentive to sell those products whether they fit your needs or not.
-If they get a fee for each trade they make in your account, they have an incentive to make lots of trades, even when you might be better off with a “buy and hold” strategy.
+The way advisors get paid can affect their financial decisions.
+For instance, if they earn a commission for selling certain products, they have an incentive to sell those products whether they fit your needs or not.
+If they get a fee for each trade they make in your account, they have an incentive to make lots of trades, even if you’d be better off with a buy-and-hold strategy.

 4. What Services Do You Provide?